-PRIVACY POLICY 1 2 The national executive is responsible for ensuring that a well-formulated privacy policy exists to 3 protect the personal information provided by all members and former members.
-The policy will 4 identify how information will be collected, stored, used and destroyed and who will have access to 5 it and when.
+1 PRIVACY POLICY 2 3 4 5 The national executive is responsible for ensuring that a well-formulated privacy policy exists to protect the personal information provided by all members and former members.
+The policy will identify how information will be collected, stored, used and destroyed and who will have access to it and when.
 The Privacy Policy is found in Appendix 1.
-6 ETHICAL GUIDELINES 7 In response to an emerging consensus in recent years about the need for clearer ethical guidelines 8 in Catholic institutions and associations, the League has written guidelines for members in 9 relationships with youth, clergy and each other, as well as guidelines for members' civic and personal commitments and responsibilities.
+6 ETHICAL GUIDELINES 7 8 9 10 In response to an emerging consensus in recent years about the need for clearer ethical guidelines in Catholic institutions and associations, the League has written guidelines for members in relationships with youth, clergy and each other, as well as guidelines for members' civic and personal commitments and responsibilities.
 These guidelines are found in Appendix 2.
-10 11 CONFLICT OF INTEREST 12 As a non-profit association, The Catholic Women's League of Canada must always work to serve public rather than private interests.
-To serve the public interest and to be effective in pursuing its 13 14 Mission Statement, the League and its members must maintain the highest levels of credibility, 15 confidence and trust with the community they serve.
-A conflict of interest is a situation in which a 16 member has a private or personal interest sufficient to appear to influence the objective exercise of 17 her duties.
-This policy is intended to assist with identifying, avoiding and managing real or 18 perceived conflicts of interest that may arise in the course of League work.
-This policy is found in 19 Appendix 6.
-20 MEMBER RECOGNITION: PINS AND AWARDS 21 Councils are encouraged to make the presentation of all League pins and awards a special occasion.
-22 It is important that awards are recorded in the council minutes.
-23 The Ceremony for the Presentation of Service Awards is included in the Ceremonies Booklet, 24 available from national office.
-When used, the ceremony will encourage all members to continue 25 their dedicated service "For God and Canada."
-26 Pin Protocol 27 Members may wear more than one pin at any given time.
-Good taste and discretion on the part of 28 the member should prevail.
-29 League Insignia Pin 30 The insignia pin should be worn with pride by every member.
-Members may purchase their own 31 pin or the council may choose to present it.
-Councils are encouraged to stock a supply for sale to 32 members.
+11 CONFLICT OF INTEREST 12 13 14 15 16 17 18 19 As a non-profit association, The Catholic Women's League of Canada must always work to ser public rather than private interests.
+To serve the public interest and to be effective in pursuing Mission Statement, the League and its members must maintain the highest levels of credibility confidence and trust with the community they serve.
+A conflict of interest is a situation in which member has a private or personal interest sufficient to appear to influence the objective exercise her duties.
+This policy is intended to assist with identifying, avoiding and managing real perceived conflicts of interest that may arise in the course of League work.
+This policy is found Appendix 6.
+20 MEMBER RECOGNITION: PINS AND AWARDS 21 22 Councils are encouraged to make the presentation of all League pins and awards a special occasion.
+It is important that awards are recorded in the council minutes.
+23 24 25 The Ceremony for the Presentation of Service Awards is included in the Ceremonies Booklet , available from national office and on the national website.
+When used, the ceremony will encourage all members to continue their dedicated service "For God and Canada."
+26 Pin Protocol 27 28 Members may wear more than one pin at any given time.
+Good taste and discretion on the part of the member should prevail.
+29 League Insignia Pin 30 31 32 The insignia pin should be worn with pride by every member.
+Members may purchase their own pin or the council may choose to present it.
+Councils are encouraged to stock a supply for sale to members.